Event Loop Guide: How JavaScript Async Code Actually Gets Scheduled

 Common misunderstandings

-Not exactly.
-It means the callback becomes eligible after current stack work is done, not that it jumps ahead instantly.
+No. It means the callback becomes eligible after current stack work completes, not that it jumps ahead instantly.

-2. The event loop directly performs all asynchronous work itself
+2. The event loop performs all async operations itself

-It is better to think of it as a coordinator of execution timing rather than the thing performing every external operation.
+It is more accurate to think of it as the coordinator of execution timing rather than the thing performing every external operation.

-3. If I use async/await, I do not need to understand the event loop
+3. If I use async/await, I no longer need the event loop concept

 A good beginner exercise